Alt text: A couple is sitting together, smiling while looking at a paint color swatch, with a ladder and painting supplies in the background.

 Local Inspirations: The Crossroads of Culture and Design

-Austin’s Homes: MastEring the skill of Quirk
+Austin’s Homes: The Art of Quirk

 Austin thrives on personality.
 Here, homes mix experimental color palettes with functional modernism.
 It’s where silence meets electric life—a mid-century modern home might share a fence with a psychedelic geodesic dome.